 There are a number of short walking tracks in the are that currently remain open, despite recent track closures throughout the region to help stop the spread of kauri dieback.
 Here is a brief description of some of the walks.

-Kakamatua Inlet Track: Closed due to kauri dieback management.
+Kakamatua Inlet Track: Short walk from Cornwallis Road to Kakamatua Inlet.
+Currently closed due to kauri dieback management.